mperham/connection_pool/README.md

 # Compatible with a raw Redis::Client, and ConnectionPool Redis
 $redis.then { |r| r.set 'foo' 'bar' }
 ```

-If all the objects in the connection pool are in use, `with` will block
-until one becomes available.
-If no object is available within `:timeout` seconds,
-`with` will raise a `Timeout::Error`.

 Optionally, you can specify a timeout override using the with-block semantics: